-At Waddesdon, skills of speaking and listening are valued highly.
-Students will learn to listen carefully, and will be able to express their thoughts, feelings and ideas in a range of contexts throughout the year, culminating in an inter-form story-telling competition in the summer term.
-At Waddesdon, we passionately believe in developing students' verbal skills; research has shown that students who are confident in this area develop significantly stronger skills in all areas of English.
+At Waddesdon, the skills of speaking and listening are valued highly.
+Students will learn to listen carefully, and will be able to express their thoughts, feelings and ideas in a range of contexts throughout Year 7, culminating in an inter-form story-telling competition in the summer term.
+We passionately believe in developing students' verbal skills; research has shown that students who are confident in this area develop significantly stronger skills in all areas of English.